 </template>

-<template lwc:if={typeAttributes.additionalFields.Custom_Tag__c}>
+<template lwc:if="{typeAttributes.additionalFields.Custom_Tag__c}">

 <div class="tag">{typeAttributes.additionalFields.Custom_Tag__c}</div>